ustrojny/KoronaGorPolski/README.md

 # A Simple map app with Gatsby Leaflet Starter

-A simple mapp App created with Gatsby and Leaflef based on awesome tutorial from Colby Fayock.
+A simple mapp application created with Gatsby and Leaflef based on awesome tutorial from Colby Fayock.
+It presents the peaks from the Crown of Polish Mountains (Korona Gor Polski) visited by me.

 ## LIVE: https://korona-gor-polski.vercel.app/